 Head of Content for Garage Gym Reviews, Kate Meier, was able to test the NOBULL Outworks, formerly called the NOBULL Trainers, and we think it’s one of the best minimalist gym shoes out there for men (honestly, for both men and women).
 Designed similar to a Chuck Taylor, the NOBULLs are made with a low heel-to-toe drop to provide a minimal design and feel.

 There are many colorways for the NOBULLs, but Kate noted they are a little bland looking.
 Also, the price point is a bit high for a minimal design, starting at $130.
-But for what they are, the NOBULLs are a great cross-trainer for people looking for a solid, durable minimalist shoe.
+But for what they are, the NOBULLs are a great cross-trainer for people looking for a solid, durable, minimalist shoe, and we still give them 4 out of 5 stars for value.

 Pros